RangerTJ/Smart-Launcher/README.md

 ﻿# CS361-Project: String to Image Association
 This program has two components - a local client service and a microservice that can respond to a request.
-Local users can input a string and the program will load an image from an image folder that best matches their
-string's content, based on an algorithm analysis (related to keywords stored within the program).

-The user can further customize this by using a settings menu to enter additional keywords to be used as a factor in
-analyzing strings and what images best fit.
-Any images in the images/ folder relatively local to the script will be
-considered.
-A "default.png" file is expected as part of minimum functionality, so that some form of image is always
-returned.
-By appropriately naming images and adding them to the image folder and creating additional keywords, the user can expand the potential image associations created by the application.

-The user can also execute the early stages of a microservice in this first version.
-There is a command available to
-manually check a request pipeline JSON file for request content.
-If content is found, it is returned via a response
-pipeline JSON file, which can be accessed by other applications.
-Current microservice implementation relies on the
-other application knowing where to submit a request and find a response, and they must wait for a local user to
-manually activate the request/response function.

-The current implementation of this is a console application navigated primarily by numerical option navigation and
-typing words or strings when prompted by the system.
+Local users can input a string and the program will load a file from a folder that best matches their string's content, based on an algorithm analysis (related to keywords stored within the program).
+By default, this is initailized to an images folder local to this application with a default.png gile.
+While it works for images (and images were the initial idea), it should work with any file type as well, as long as it has a .XYZ style 3-letter extension.
+So this could also be feasibly used to launch sound files, programs, or shortcuts.

+This is a command-line application and navigated primarily with numerical inputs corresponding to options at each menu screen.
+At any screen, you can also type "HELP" to access help text, "MAIN" to return to the main menu, or "QUIT" to close the application (case-insensitive).
+The three current main functions of the application are a manual service to launch a file that most closely matches a string the user is prompted to input, a service to launch a random file from those available, and an option to list all the files availablef or association in the current "target" file directory.
+Files are launched with whatever program is assigned to be the default application to handle that type of file by your operating system.

+Down the road, I am looking to add support for changing the "target" file directory of available files for association while within the program, and adding a feature that allows you to save the new location of the new target directory so that it persists between sessions (along with a restore to default option).

 Requires locally-operated microservices on ports 5555 (microservice_server.py) and 5556 (randomizer python script - details to follow later).